 Computer Requirements: Access to and the ability to print documents from MUOnline is required.
-I use MUOnline to distribute slides from my lectures, study aids, additional material, and quizzes.
+I use MUOnline to distribute slides from my lectures, supplementary material or exercises, study aids, additional material you may find interesting, and quizzes.
 Access to and ability to use Microsoft Office or an equivalent alternative, with printing capability, is required.
 I may also send course notices to your Marshall email account, you are expected to check it regularly.
 Any electronic course communication must be through the Marshall email system (not gmail, yahoo, MUOnline, etc).